webrcade/webrcade-docs/docs/feeds/resources/imgur.md

 # Imgur

-[Imgur](https://imgur.com/) can be used to host images (backgrounds, thumbnail, etc.) that are referenced in a WebЯcade feed.
+[Imgur](https://imgur.com/) can be used to host images (backgrounds, thumbnails, etc.) that are referenced in a WebЯcade feed.

 To host an image in [Imgur](https://imgur.com/), perform the following steps (registering with [Imgur](https://imgur.com/) is optional):